 Graffiti is nowadays mainly expressions of social and political messages that are conveyed to the public by local walls, which function as the paper of the message.
 In the past, Graffiti was strongly associated with football.

-Banksy, the mysterious graffiti artist, have great public recognition for his artistic works but mostly because it's meaningful, providing 'food' for thoughts.
+Banksy, the mysterious graffiti artist, has great public recognition for his artistic works but mostly because it's meaningful, providing 'food' for thoughts.
 The exquisite paintings by the British street artist draw inspiration from the policies and decisions of great leaders.
 This is not always the case in England since in 70's, graffiti was truly associated with football.

-At that time, the unsightly football grounds where anyone could distinguish the bare brick and steel, were the perfect canvas for budding artists.
+At that time, the unsightly football grounds where anyone could distinguish the bare brick and steel were the perfect canvas for budding artists.
 But were not limited only to the stadiums.
 The famous spray could be found in various buildings in the city and railway stations.